 It is possible to put the heating circuits of other controllers out of operation while the DHW heating is active when the controllers are linked to one another over a device bus.
-The return flow temperature limitation in the primary circuit can also be raised to the adjusted value for Maximum return flow temperature or for Point 1 of the return flow temperature in a 4-point characteristic when the controller is configured correspondingly.
+The return flow temperature limitation in the primary circuit can also be raised to the adjusted value for Maximum return flow temperature or for Point 1 of the return flow temperature in a four-point characteristic when the controller is configured correspondingly.
 Controllers which should operate a DHW heating in this way need to issue DHW heating active alert.
-Controllers that have heating circuits which should be deactivated during this active DHW heating need to have the configuration Receive release of Rk for the heating circuits concerned.
-If the circuit is just a DHW circuit which should influence one or more heating circuits, they need to be given the identical register number.
+Controllers that have heating circuits which should be deactivated during this active DHW heating need to have the configuration Receive release of Rk\ for the heating circuits, they need to be given the identical register number.
 If there are several DHW circuits in the system, selected heating circuits can only react to one or other active DHW circuits by assigning different register numbers.